 - Lack of overtness

 Entrapment is an illegal police practice.
-It is where officers trick a person into committing a crime to which he/she is not predisposed.
-If a person would not have committed solicitation but for the police meddling, then he/she has been entrapped.5
+It is where law enforcement officers trick you into committing a crime you are not predisposed to.
+If you would not have committed solicitation but for the police meddling, then you have been entrapped.5

-Example: A decoy policeman is plying a random female bar patron with drinks and then suggests he pay her cash for oral sex.
+Example: As part of a sting operation, a decoy policeman is plying a random female bar patron with drinks and then suggests he pay her cash for oral sex.
 She says yes, and the policeman then arrests her for solicitation of prostitution.

 Here, solicitation charges should not stand.
 This is because the police entrapped the woman by making her drunk.
-And there is no evidence to show that she was predisposed to solicitation.
+Plus there is no evidence to show that she was predisposed to solicitation.

 5.2.
 Illegal police search

-An illegal search recently occurred in Florida when police recorded New England Patriots owner Robert Kraft in a massage parlor receiving sexual favors.
-His attorneys persuaded the judge that the video was unlawfully obtained.
+In Florida, an illegal search recently occurred when police recorded New England Patriots owner Robert Kraft in a massage parlor receiving sexual favors.
+His defense lawyers persuaded the judge that the video was unlawfully obtained.
 Without that video evidence, the state’s prostitution case against Kraft fell apart.6

 5.3.
 Lack of overtness

-In these cases, a defense attorney may try to argue that the defendant’s words were too ambiguous to qualify as solicitation.
+In these cases, a criminal defense attorney may try to argue that your words were too ambiguous to qualify as solicitation.
 Typical evidence in these cases includes surveillance video and witness testimony.

 6. Will this show on a background check?

-Yes, prostitution cases show up on background checks unless the defendant gets the cases sealed.
+Yes, prostitution cases show up on background checks unless you get the criminal record sealed.

-If the defendant’s charge gets dismissed, he/she can petition for a record seal right away.
-Otherwise, there is a waiting period depending on what crime category the defendant was convicted of.
+If your charge gets dismissed, you can immediately petition for a record seal.
+Otherwise, there is a waiting period depending on your convicted crime category.

 Record seal waiting time in Nevada